microsoft/aitour-generative-ai-in-azure/session-delivery-resources/README.md

 To run the demos you need to have the following resources deployed and access.
 - Azure AI Speech Service
-- Azure AI Studio with GTP-4o Deployed
+- Azure AI Foundry with GTP-4o Deployed
 - Azure AI Search for the content filtering demo
 - Access to GitHub Marketplace Models.